Clarence DeMar: Biography

-In 1929 DeMar married and took a job teaching printing and industrial history at Keene Normal School to secure a more stable income.
-He spent time at Camp Zakelo (on Long Lake, in Maine) supervising the publication of the youth camp newspaper.
-In the fall of 1932 he began to work on a master's degree (which he earned in June, 1934) at Boston University.
+In 1929, DeMar married and took a job teaching printing and industrial history at Keene Normal School to secure a more stable income.
+He spent time at Camp Zakelo (on Long Lake, in Maine), supervising the publication of the youth camp newspaper.
+In the fall of 1932, he began to work on a master's degree (which he earned in June 1934) at Boston University.
 He ran, walked, and hitchhiked to Boston from Keene, New Hampshire (by one route, 90 miles) and back each week.
-DeMar continued running until shortly before his death, running his last Boston marathon at age 65 and running a 15 kilometer race at age 69.
+DeMar continued running until shortly before his death, running his last Boston marathon at age 65 and a 15 kilometer race at age 69.
 He died of cancer at the age of 70.
-In 2000 he was inducted into the National Distance Running Hall of Fame.
+In 2010, DeMar was posthumously inducted into the National Distance Running Hall of Fame.
 The Clarence DeMar marathon has been held in Keene annually since 1978 in his honor.